-Tip: must go very early or late in the afternoon otherwise the place gets packed.
-The area is outside the downtown are and consists of many temples and shrines, so spare a half day.
+Tip: Must go very early or late in the afternoon otherwise the place gets packed.
+This place is outside the downtown area and consists of many temples and shrines, so spare a half day.
 There are many cafes and restaurants so dont worry about the food.
 The bamboo grove you see in the pictures is only a small part but still nice area to visit.

 In 2018 Fushimi Inari was the most visited spot in JAPAN and by some hiking you can reach the hidden bamboo forest.